-- 2.1 Non-Executive Councillors shall attend all regularly scheduled meetings of Council. - 2.2 Non-Executive Councillors shall attend all Members' Meetings of the Society. - 2.3 Non-Executive Councillors shall execute all the duties and obligations befalling the position of Councillor as outlined in By-Law 6(16). - 2.4 As per By-Law 6(16)(e), Non-Executive Councillors are required to sit on at least one standing committee of the Society.
+- 2.1 Non-Executive Councillors are expected to attend all regularly scheduled meetings of Council. - 2.2 Non-Executive Councillors are expected to attend all Members' Meetings of the Society. - 2.3 Non-Executive Councillors shall execute all the duties and obligations befalling the position of Councillor as outlined in By-Law 6(16). - 2.4 As per By-Law 6(16)(e), Non-Executive Councillors are required to sit on at least one standing committee of the Society.